-Our main specialty at Reddick Orthodontics (an orthodontic practice in Melbourne, Florida) is giving you treatment options to achieve a more perfect smile.
+Our main specialty at Melbourne Orthodontics (an orthodontic practice in Melbourne, Florida) is giving you treatment options to achieve a more perfect smile.
 That includes braces, Invisalign, and other appliances for specific types of bites and bone structure problems.
 Of course, we do also care about your overall oral health.

 You obviously know that brushing and flossing your teeth and cleaning your tongue is important to get rid of bad bacteria, food debris, and dead skin cells that accumulate in your mouth each day.
 Ideally, you want to have sparkling clean teeth and the freshest breath possible.
 Did you know that there are some foods you can eat for improved oral health?
 It’s true, what your diet consists of each day is almost as important as the way you care for your teeth and gums.
 Let’s look at what you can do to improve your diet for the best oral health possible.

 Problems With Oral Health From an Unhealthy Diet

 There are many problems that can happen with your mouth when you have unhealthy dietary practices.
 You can end up with a mouthful of cavities and you will need to get them filled by a dentist.
 Another problem that can happen is associated with your gums.
 Periodontal or gum disease is an issue that can affect the overall health of your body, including your heart and cardiovascular system.
 That’s one reason it’s so important to consume foods and drinks that are going to maintain strong teeth and promote healthy gum tissue.